 User Manuals: Honestly, you can probably recycle them all.
 If you have a problem with any of your items, you will most likely forget you have a manual and google it anyway.
 The internet is an amazing resource, take advantage of this and say goodbye to these stacks of papers, packets, and booklets.

 School papers: When your kids come home with papers, tackle them asap.
 Most papers are information sheets.
 If you need the info pin it to a cork board until it can be recycled.
 Finished homework – Recycle.
 If you need to sign something - sign it and return it to your kid’s folder.

 Kids Art Projects: Follow a 1 in 1 out rule.
 When your child creates new art work, display it.
 When a new one is made, take it down and display the new.
 As for the old artwork - take a picture and recycle OR give your child a bin to keep artwork.
 Once full, help your child pick a few to keep to make room for new artwork!

-Creating a bin for special kids artwork, recycling junk mail right away, and having a system for filing important papers till help you stay on top of all the papers that come into your home!
+Creating a bin for special kids artwork, recycling junk mail right away, and having a system for filing important papers will help you stay on top of all the papers that come into your home!

-If this sounds great, but you’re having trouble getting through paper clutter, send me an email.
+If this sounds great, but you’re having trouble getting through your paper clutter, send me an email.
 If you are in the Madison, WI area I would be happy to come to your home and help you get through the paper piles.